 The only thing better than watching their movies, reading their books, and wearing their clothes?
 Channeling Mary-Kate and Ashley's signature '90s flip.

 With some help from a flat iron, Aaliyah's trademark hairstyle—a deep, swoop of hair that fell over her left eye—was easy to channel, easy to restyle, and forever cool.

 In addition to her natural, voluminous curls, Mila Kunis' epic butterfly clip was the ultimate '90s hair accessory.
 It didn't matter if you were getting them from a jeweler or a local garden store.

 Erykah Badu was one of the first women to work beautiful turbans and headwraps on the '90s red carpets.
 The vibe: neo-soul.

 Janet Jackson's iconic braids in Poetic Justice, were just as good, if not better, than her on-screen chemistry with Tupac Shakur.
-This hairstyle isn't for the faint of heart, but nobody would describe Janet Jackson as tame, anyway.
+This hairstyle is an eye-catching look, on or off the red carpet.

 Crimped hair was a must in the '90s and, admittedly, actress Tia Carrere is still giving us a major case of hair envy.
 However, if recent red carpet and runway styles are any indications, we might be starting to see this come back.

 Just as we bedazzled the back pockets of our jeans, hair bandanas, headbands, and our CD players, naturally we loved bedazzling our strands, as well.
 Iron-waved crimps heighten the '90s feel of the hairstyle even further.

 In her hit '90s show, Moesha, Brandy rocked plenty of hairstyles.
 However, her extremely tiny braids were always a quintessential part of her look.
 And might we say they're a stunning way to embrace your natural hair.